vishal02527/fully-react-college-website/README.md

 # fully-react-college-website

  Welcome to fully-react-college-website, it is a platform that provides many facilities to the students like never before.
-It offers many courses with incredible learnig experiences to the students.
+It offers many courses with incredible learning experiences to the students.

 <img width="952" alt="6" src="https://github.com/vishal02527/fully-react-college-website/blob/main/public/Screenshot%202024-09-14%20171650.png">